3.1. The generic character of any association

 produce.
 Fear for unemployment and starvation forces the labourers to work a few hours a day more than would be needed for their livelihood.
 Marx calls the difference the surplus value of labour, i.e., the source of all incomes not derived from labour, constituting

 the heart of capitalism.
 Marx confirmed the view that entrepreneurs are exploiters, because they pay for labour less than it is worth.
 As a dialectical thinker, Karl Marx opposed the labourers, conceived as the possessors of labour force, to the owners of

 money or goods.
 He did not recognize an enterprise to be a cooperation in which all parties make a profit, but he considered it the place of a continuous

 struggle between capital and labour, in which capitalists are parasites at the cost of workers.
 In a civil society, however, both labourers and suppliers of capital put their possession together at the disposal of the entrepreneur, organizing both into a profit

 making venture, in which all participants bear their own responsibility.

+Each association has a specific internal differentiation, a division of tasks and authority.
+This is the organization or bureaucracy of the association.
 An organization requires rules and an administration, if only a list of the members and a cashbook.
 In large associations, in particular the state, the organization

-or administration has received a relative independence from the government, which was recognized only in the nineteenth century as the ‘fourth power’.
+or administration has received a relative independence from the government, which was recognized only in the nineteenth century as the ‘fourth power’,

 It has a character of its own, interlaced with but usually to be distinguished from the dual character of the association itself.
-Because the division of labour is economical, the primarily politically characterized
+Because the division of labour is economical, the primarily politically characterized organization is

 like clients whose health is subordinated to the profit they generate.